palashshah110/RefineFirebase/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 This `README.md` will help users understand how to install, configure, and use your package effectively.
-Make sure to replace `refine-firebase-providers` with the actual package name you decide to use.
+Make sure to replace `refine-firebase-adapter` with the actual package name you decide to use.